Affiliate Disclosure: This post may include affiliate links. If you click and make a purchase, I may earn a small commission at no extra cost to you.

 3. Usage and Operating Environment

-Now, this is under the control of the user on how they use their drive.
-Any drive being used at high ambient temperatures will degrade faster, and the change of charge leakage will increase.
-Not only the temperature but also humidity and physical shocks can have an impact on an SSD’s life expectancy.
-Along with that, if you use your SSD intensively, it can eventually reach its TBW limit and the P/E cycle numbers.
-This is rare, but still, SSDs have a limited lifespan, and it can be accelerated with heavy usage.
+Now, this is under the user’s control regarding how they use their drive.
+Any drive being used at high ambient temperatures will degrade faster, and the change in charge leakage will increase.
+Not only temperature, but also humidity and physical shocks, can impact an SSD’s life expectancy.
+Additionally, if you use your SSD intensively, it can eventually reach its TBW limit and the P/E cycle count.
+Using your SSD heavily increase the wear.
+Especially in high-performance Gen 4.0 and Gen 5.0 SSDs, it is advised to use heatsinks if you plan to put them under load.

 4. Wear-Leveling Algorithm